rogro82/hass-variables/README.md

 # hass-variables

-A Home Assistant component to declare and set variables.
+A Home Assistant component to declare and set/update variables (state).

 ## Install
 Copy variables.py to your home-assistant custom_components folder